aws-samples/eks-workshop-developers/website/docs/introduction/index.md

 * **Kubernetes Deployment:** Learn how to deploy your application as microservices in a local minikube cluster, including securing microservices with Kubernetes secrets.
 * **Amazon EKS Deployment:** Build your skills in microservice deployments in production on Amazon EKS, integrating with AWS services like AWS Secrets Manager and Amazon RDS for PostgreSQL.

-## Key Learning Outcomes
-* Refactor and containerize applications for Kubernetes and EKS.
-* Build and manage Docker containers, including multi-architecture variants.
-* Deploy and secure microservices in Kubernetes and EKS environments.
-* Leverage AWS services and tools for optimized Kubernetes management.

 ## Getting Started
 Dive into our [overview](./python/about-workshop.md) to commence your technical exploration of EKS.
 Equip yourself with the knowledge and skills to confidently manage Kubernetes applications on AWS.